College of Graduate Studies

 Invited Seminar Speakers

-The first two years of the program follow the classical medical school curriculum.
-Students spend the summers before and after their first year further familiarizing themselves with research laboratories at MUSC.
+The first 18 months of the program follow the newly implemented integrated flex medical curriculum.
+Students spend the summers before their first year familiarizing themselves with research laboratories at MUSC.
 They complete the second year of medical school with their entering class.
-The National Board Examination Part I is taken at the end of the second year.
-During this time students usually choose a program/department and mentor with whom they will work with to conduct their dissertation research.
+The National Board Examination Step I is taken in early Spring of the second year.
+After completing the NBME Step I Exam, the students begin a second lab rotation.

-Following the second year of medical school, students pursue graduate studies leading to a Ph.D. degree.
+After completing a second lab rotation, students may either take a third rotation or choose their lab and pursue graduate studies leading to a Ph.D. degree.
 During this period of time, students should complete all of the research and scientific work necessary for a dissertation.
 Research training leading to a Ph.D. degree can be pursued in the following departments or programs, Biochemistry and Molecular Biology; Cell Injury and Repair; Cell and Molecular Pharmacology and Experimental Therapeutics; Drug Discovery and Biomedical Sciences; Gene Medicine; Lipidomics; Microbiology and Immunology; Molecular and Cellular Biology and Pathobiology; Neurosciences; Pathology; Proteomics; Public Health Sciences; Regenerative Medicine and Cell Biology; and Structural Biology.